meg-gutshall/beer-snob/process.md

 Encapsulate the app's logic in other files and then call it in the executable file.

+### BeerSnob Executable File

+The app's executable file only needed one line of code that starts the program.
+However, it also needs to be made aware that there are other files in the app to call methods from or else the program won't start.

+### CLI File

 The first step is to welcome the user.
+I created the `#call` method to do this.
+...other CLI methods...

 ## Scraping